 My first step was to take a look at the blogs by other authors in my genre.
-I bounced around on the internet and read blog entries from a variety of fictionional authors.
+I bounced around on the internet and read blog entries from a variety of fictional authors.
 I found that so many of them talk about writing and I admit that my eyes glazed over reading those posts.
 I found a few good ones where the author posted a funny anecdote from their life, or about a trip they took.
-I read those and I felt I’d made a connection with the writer.
-It was at that point I decided I wouldn’t write about writing.
-Unless I could find a way to make it interesting—like maybe posting a chapter of my new book in progress to get feedback.
+I read those and I felt like I’d made a connection with the writer.
+It was at that point I decided I wouldn’t write about writing unless I could find a way to make it interesting.

 How Will You Meet and Exceed Your Goal?

 If my goal was to let my readers get to know me, then I have to tell them things about myself.
 My next step was to make a list of things I would tell someone about myself when I sit next to them on a plane or meet them at a party.
 Who am I?
 My list included my day job, my hobbies, where I am from, where my family is from, my pets, etc. Then I expanded the list and brainstormed ideas for blog posts for every single item I listed.